Beaming Rocket: LG MiniBeam Street Projections

 Is the stunt “real” or purely visual effects?

-Industry press describes it as a live test executed in a controlled environment, with safety handled by a precision driver while the hamster influences the steering wheel.
+It is presented as a controlled live test executed in a managed environment, with safety handled by a precision driver while the hamster influences the steering wheel.

 Why does this count as strong branded content?